 Coco-Glucoside, derived from sugar and coconut oil.

-We use no SLS, SLES, ALS or other sulphate cleansing agents.
-Our body bars cleanse with saponified plant oils. a traditional method that gently cleanses and cares for the skin.
+We do not use SLS, SLES, ALS or other sulfate cleansers.
+Our body bars cleanse with saponified plant oils.
+A traditional method that cleanses gently and cares for the skin.

-This choice is on our NO-list: a published list of ingredients that we never use under any circumstances.
+This choice is on our NO-list: a published list of ingredients we will not use under any circumstances.